rubenros1795/mining-job-ads/README.md

 ## Usage

 Use `pip requirements.txt` to install the necessary modules.
 Edit the paths to `/resources` and `/data` in the `classifier.py` script.
 The script exports the classified job advertisements in `[input-csv-name]_processed.csv` files.
+The list with occupation titles is drawn from the [HISCO dataverse](https://datasets.iisg.amsterdam/dataverse/HISCO).
+When using the HISCO data, cite:
+- Mandemakers, K., Mourits, R., and Muurling, S. (2019).
+HSN HISCO Release 2018/01, December.
+Publisher: IISH Data Collection.